callstack/repack/README.md

 - Metro is slightly faster, since it has less overhead compared to Webpack and it's configuration options, plugin and loader system.
 - Webpack configuration options and ecosystem allows for much greater control and support for advanced use-cases.
-- Metro's Fast Refresh is slightly more flexible compared to Webpack's solution: Hot Module Replacement + React Refresh - some cases require full application reloaded with `react-native-webpack-toolkit`, but they are supported with Metro.
+- Metro's Fast Refresh is slightly more flexible compared to Webpack's solution: Hot Module Replacement + React Refresh - some cases require full application reloaded with `react-native-webpack-toolkit`, but they are supported with Metro See: [Known issues](#known-issues).

 ## `react-native-webpack-toolkit` vs Haul